Audits & Regulatory Investigations

 One of FINRA’s top priorities is to advance investor confidence in the securities markets through vigorous enforcement of federal securities laws.
 FINRA has the authority to fine, suspend or bar brokers and firms from the industry.
 FINRA may initiate investigations from many varied sources, including examination findings, filings made with FINRA, customer complaints, anonymous tips, automated surveillance reports, and referrals from other regulators or other FINRA departments, among others.

-In 2016, the Department of Labor has introduced new tougher regulations holding brokers and insurance agents to strict “fiduciary” standards.
+In 2016, the Department of Labor introduced new tougher regulations holding brokers and insurance agents to strict “fiduciary” standards.
 And just last year the SEC adopted Regulation Best Interest under the Securities Exchange Act of 1934.
 Regulation BI, which is slated to take the place of Suitability, will establish a standard of conduct for all brokers, broker-dealers, and associates regarding recommendations they make to customers.
 As the regulations of the securities industry become more demanding, so has the scrutiny of securities professionals and the need for regulatory defense and other proceedings.SEC Investigations